HarshBhakkad/Group_Alarm_App/README.md

 [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+## Features

+- Create Alarm
+- Create Groups
+- Common alarm for Groups
+- Admin can add/remove members from the group.

 ## Screenshots

 Sign In or Log In Page